ValentinGhibaudo/Emosens_3/README.md

 # Analysis pipeline for Emosens 3 data

-This folder is organized into 6 types of python scripts :
+This repository is organized into 5 types of python scripts :

 - 1) Scripts containing useful tools (functions) and variables used in several scripts :
     - bibliotheque_artifact_detection.py